EmelieMarkkanen/p1-/README.md

 ## Typography and color scheme

 ### Typography
-The typography used on the website consists of two fonts, Domine for headings and Lato for paragraph text, imported from Google fonts - https://fonts.google.com/
+The typography used on the website consists of two fonts, Domine for headings and Lato for paragraph text, imported from [Google fonts](https://fonts.google.com/).
 I’ve used Domine to highlight the headings and logo of the hotel and complementing that with Lato for the overall text, to give a nice contrast between the two.

 For the PDFs in the README.md and on the website I used the fonts Aldhabi for headings and Arial Nova for paragraphs.

+I have also used some symbols from [Font Awesome](https://fontawesome.com/) for decorative and social media links and the hotel logo on smaller screens.

 ### Color scheme
 I’ve used a color scheme of four main colors through out the website.
 I chose the color scheme to reflect the content of the website and the overall inspiration of the hotel, eg the Stockholm archipelago.